 If you have a 5GHz network available and you’re not too far away from the router, then try using that connection.
-5Ghz Wi-Fi is faster and has less pollution as less people use this band and the band doesn’t reach so far, causing less interference to others.
+5Ghz Wi-Fi is faster and has less pollution as fewer people use this band and the band doesn’t reach so far, causing less interference to others.

 How far away are you from your router?

-Let’s say your ISP is not so bad (at around 10 Mbps I have acceptable video-calls) but you still have a slow connection.
+Let’s say your ISP is not so bad (at around 10 Mbps I have acceptable video calls) but you still have a slow connection.

 Then use the same device that you used to measure next to your router and measure again in that place.